FREQUENTLY ASKED QUESTIONS

 Your website mentions positive reinforcement a lot; what exactly is that?

 You're in luck!
-I wrote a post for the SKDT Blog that goes into pretty good detail about what positive reinforcement is.
-In a nutshell, though, I usually describe positive reinforcement to clients like this: we give your SideKick something they really like to see more of what we really like.
-It's a win-win for everyone, since your SideKick will continue to offer the behaviors we like more and more!
+Jenn wrote a post for the SKDT Blog that goes into pretty good detail about what positive reinforcement is.
+In a nutshell, though, positive reinforcement can be described as giving your SideKick something they really like to see more of what you really like.
+It's a win-win for everyone, since your SideKick will continue to offer the behaviors you like more and more!

 So, you use positive reinforcement training; what else do you use?

 That's a great question!
-And, before answering, I think it's best to describe the difference between "reinforcement" and "punishment" in dog training (or learning theory).
+And, before answering, it's best to describe the difference between "reinforcement" and "punishment" in dog training (or learning theory).

 Positive punishment means that a behavior decreased because the consequence was something added to the scenario (usually something unpleasant or uncomfortable or even painful); for example, a prong collar or choke collar tightens painfully as a consequence for pulling while on leash.